ciatph/csv-firestore/README.md

    -  The specified Firestore collection will be created if it does not yet exist.
 - **Retain old data? [n/Y] (Press enter to proceed):**
    -  **csv-firestore** DELETES a collection's documents by default before proceeding to upload data.
-   -  *(Press ENTER)* to accept the default behavior - delete the collection's documents uploading data.
+   -  *(Press ENTER)* to accept the default behavior - delete the collection's documents before uploading data.
    -  *(Type Y and press ENTER)* to retain all documents.

 Wait for the data upload to finish.